ssk-d/fireflutter/README.md

   - Tight Firestore security rules are applied.
   - For some functionalities that cannot be covered by Firestore security are covered by Cloud Functions.

+- In App Purchase

+  - Some apps need in-app-purchase functionality while others not.
+So, we made the in-app-purchase as a separate package.
+You can find it at [https://pub.dev/packages/fireflutter_in_app_purchase](https://pub.dev/packages/fireflutter_in_app_purchase)
+  - The fireflutter_in_app_purchase supports a simplified payment API over [inapppurchase](https://pub.dev/packages/in_app_purchase) package for both Android and iOS.

+- Admin Site

+  - Of course most apps need admin feature that works outside of the app.
+And that should be a desktop version of website since there are so much contents to view in a single page.
+  - Unfortunately, Flutter web is not ready for production, so we have chosen `Vuejs3 + Ionic` to build admin site to manage users, posts, photos and other resources in Firebase.

 - Fully Customizable
   - FireFlutter package does not involve in any of part application's login or UI.
 It is completely separated from the app.
 Thus, it's highly customizable.